 I set no bar, you did.
 Oh don't worry there are other reports somewhere back in my inbox or deleted folder from some 3+ years ago.
 This is just one of them.
 7500 interval was established based partially on the advisement from yes, lab analysis.
 They also make recommendations.
 Total Base Number was established on prior reports and also again when I had an isolated lead spike at some 60+k miles.
 Sounds like you are more an oil expert than anyone on the forum or lab.
 So what is your honest opinion?
 Must have missed it above.
-Any further analysis or effort suggest that the time and effort are not worth it.
-Just wait for the engine to blow up and replace with a 800$ junk yard heap and you would be money ahead.
-Now I see why they call you Grumpy.
-Well, you call you Grumpy.
+Any further analysis or effort suggest that the time and effort

 I used blackstone labratories to adjust my intervals.
 The happy and conservative place for my 5.3 was around 7500 miles and 0% on the Oil life.
 I stuck with that approximate interval for the time I owned it.
 I would like to note that this truck spent a significant time using e85 which, although burns fairly clean, can mess with oil pH.
 Aside from the oil smelling line corn liquor, it never had any noticeable impact on oil quality.
 It was nice to actually know.
 Check out the report below.
 Blackstone is good stuff.
 I also remember when manufacturers said 3k miles for intervals or every~

 You are so upset by this that you had to reply with nonsense twice?
 The point is it probably wont matter for most people when they do the first oil change.
 It used to be a recommendation from manufactures back in the day when I worked at a shop.
 We would regularly clear 300k miles on vehicles that never had any break in oil changes or shortened intervals.
 This is back when it was recycled citgo dino oil as well on a 7.5k interval.
 100k is not any expectation.
 Just a point of reference.
 Just how much of this have you made up in your own mind?

-Who's Online 48 Members, 0 Anonymous, 2,446 Guests (See full list)
+Who's Online 64 Members, 0 Anonymous, 2,446 Guests (See full list)